Car Review

 What's the verdict?

-The Prelude relaunches as perhaps one of the most niche vehicles on sale.
-A small, affordable two-door coupe when barely anyone makes them, and a performance-minded car with a hybrid powertrain that barely lets the engine drive the wheels itself.
+The Honda Prelude relaunches as perhaps one of the most niche vehicles on sale.
+A small, reasonably affordable two-door coupe when barely anyone makes them, and a performance-minded car with a hybrid powertrain that barely lets the engine drive the wheels itself.

-Yeah, it could be more exciting, and sure, we’re hoping Honda has the budget and inclination to crank up its focus in the years that follow.
+Yeah, it could be more exciting, and sure, we’re hoping Honda has the budget and willpower to crank up its focus in the years that follow.
 For now, the handful of Brits who buy one each year will acquire something that’s as odd as it is beguiling.

 The Rivals